ds4se/chapters/abramhindle/energymining.md

 tests produced results that were comparable; it turns out on a fast network there's not much difference between HTTP/1.1 and HTTP/2.0.

-Construct validity almost suffered from an attribution error, the change in energy consumption was not caused by HTTP/1.1 or HTTP/2.0 code in Firefox, but it was caused by our HTTP/1.1 test inducing the CPU to have a different state than the HTTP/2.0 tests.
-This is just one of many perils one faces when engaged in Green Mining, energy-aware mining, and software energy consumption measurement.
+The entire experiment was threatened by attributing the change in energy consumption was not caused by HTTP/1.1 or HTTP/2.0 code in Firefox, but it was caused by our HTTP/1.1 test inducing the CPU to have a different state than the HTTP/2.0 tests.
+Misattribution of the root causes of energy consumption is just one of many perils one faces when engaged in Green Mining, energy-aware mining, and software energy consumption measurement.

 ## Let's ENERGISE your Software Energy Experiments